hiulit/Murtop-Raspberry-Pi-Bartop-Arcade-Machine-Project/README.md

 ### Configuring the Raspberry Pi Wi-Fi

+> If you have a Raspberry Pi 3, good for you!
+Because you won't need a Wi-Fi adapter ;)

+The latest versions of RetroPie have a built-in Wi-Fi configurator.

+* Go

+If this method doesn't work, here's a manual method that should work.

-* Boot the Raspberry Pi with the Wi-Fi adapter plugged in.
+* Boot the Raspberry Pi with the Wi-Fi adapter plugged in (or not, if you are a proud owner of a Raspberry Pi 3!).
 * Quit Emulaton Station.
 It will take you to the command line.
 * Type: